 “Don’t get brainwashed,” my dad would say.
 He rarely paid attention to flashy cars and expensive gadgets.

-And when it came to choosing colleges, he would point out that sometimes expensive private schools aren’t worth it.
-And depending on what you studied, a public state school could offer the same, or even better education.
+When it came to choosing colleges, he would point out that sometimes expensive private schools aren’t worth it.
+Depending on what you studied, a public state school could offer the same — or even better — education.

 6. Give Back